phaserjs/phaser/README.md

 ## Welcome to Phaser and What's new in 2.0.6?

+We're very pleased to bring you the latest version of Phaser.
+We were hanging back waiting for the 1.6 release of Pixi, and sure enough it landed today, so we're pleased to incorporate that into this release.
+Pixi 1.6 itself brings in a number of powerful new features, not least of which are the awesome updates to the Graphics class - now allowing for significantly more complex shapes and masks and a host of new methods such as drawPath, arcTo and quadratic curves.

+There are also masses of updates across Phaser as well.
+The Change Log below will give you the full details, but there are substantial new updates, features and bug fixes across most of the library.

+Just as we were preparing for release the 0.6 version of p2.js landed as well.
+As much as we'd have loved to include it this time we just didn't want to hold back any longer.
+So we've updated our roadmap and will push out 2.1 very soon, which will focus specifically on integration of the new version of p2.js.
+We're moving to 2.1 as it has a number of API breaking changes inside.

+You may have noticed that we also now have a [Gittip](https://www.gittip.com/photonstorm/) account set-up.
+Everything we raise from this will go towards helping Phaser development, one way or another.
+To those of who you have already contributed, thank you!

+We're also working extremely hard on the new web site.
+We're really happy with the new features we've been adding recently and are pushing to get it done as soon as possible.

 Until then happy coding everyone!
 And we hope to see you on the forums.